 OPCache is an OPCode caching mechanism that translates PHP scripts into a server-readable format whenever you load a page with PHP files.

 It works by checking whether the server cache memory contains the PHP script.
 If the script is missing from the cache, the server parses it and compiles it into OPCode.

 OPCache then stores the OPCode in the server’s cache, so the next time you load the same PHP script, the server doesn’t have to analyze the entire code, leading to faster loading.

 You can enable OPCache through the WordPress OPCache plugin or cPanel in the PHP Extensions menu.
 But you must check if your host allows you to do this, as not all providers let you change cache configures easily.
-10Web WooCommerce Hosting, however, lets you control these settings with ease.
+10Web WordPress Hosting, however, lets you control these settings with ease.

 2. Database cleaning

 WooCommerce database optimization can significantly speed up WooCommerce backend by removing unwanted data.
 WooCommerce databases accumulate several data elements, such as product pages, tags, reviews, data from plugins, orders, payments, inventory, etc.

 So, you can start by removing old revisions.
 Revisions occur whenever you save a draft, update, or publish a page on WooCommerce.
 They help by keeping a backup of older versions so you can revert to the original content in case of unexpected issues.
 Also, WordPress creates a new copy every 60 seconds by default.